teambit/envs/packages/ts-compiler/README.md

 ### Whats to do component builds in workspace and doesn't build in capsule?

 Most odds your missing a dependency which influences the global scope like `@types/node` or `@types/mocha`.
+Use overrides to add it to the dependencies.

 ### What to do component builds in capsule and workspace but breaks in consuming environment ?